Lake Buhi, Buhi, Camarines Sur, Philippines - November 09, 2014

 Cling, clack!
 These bottles were chores for the group to gather water from the streams above the mountain.
 They are also toys and made a game out of them.
 This wooden platform is their playground, made out of scraps of wood and bamboo that was risen up from the grass flats.
 It is a space where their imaginations can roam freely.

 I consider this the hardest hike I’ve ever done.
-All day, high in elevation, weather shifts, insects, wild boars on an active volcano with flip-flops that broke half way up.
+All day, high in elevation, weather shifts, poisonous insects, wild boars on an active volcano wearing flip-flops that broke half way up.